TeamPheonix/MasterChef/README.md

 - Added tags - recipe (and relationship tags-recipe) relationship (many to many)

-# Things to do / discussed
+# Things to do in Dev 0.1
 - Add search feature for admin to search all databases
 - Add sessions to other pages
 - Make websites look better (currently most of the pages are basic)
 - Range of complexity for recipe should be discussed
 - Better tags/recipe pages and relationship.
 Currently only optimized for Iteration 1, that is to pursue features.